ajiwo/ratelimit/strategies/fixedwindow/MULTI_QUOTA.md

 ## Separate Limiters

-Because the multi-tier-multi-quota feature is not supported by this library, do these approach instead.
+Because mixing different operation types in one limiter is not supported, do these approach instead.

 **Separate limiters for different operations**